-Randy wakes from the riotous clammer his mother is making and is without a clue to what the hell is going on.
+Randy wakes from the riotous clammer his mother is making without a clue as to what the hell is going on.
 Bemused by his own bewilderment he can only giggle profusely and play along like a buffoon making his own little piggy sounds.

-Afterwards, Mother Parker would blame the influence of her husband’s foul language for the tapestry of profanities she had woven for her eldest child.
+Afterward, Mother Parker would blame the influence of her husband’s foul language for the tapestry of profanities she had woven in front of her eldest child.

 Three days after the "cheese incident", as it had become known as, a pediatrician would require the expertise of deep spelunking to empty out the cement now solidified in Ralphie’s butthole.